tot-ra/telepathy/README.md

 ## Definition
-A consumer-driven **telepathy test** between **consumer** 📺 and **producer** 🎥 (services or libs) is a decentralized loose obligation, that for every expectation in consumer (recorded rule from a mock of producer's reply in unit test), there will be a test in producer.
+A consumer-driven **telepathy test** between **consumer** 📺 and **producer** 🎥 (services or libs) is a decentralized loose obligation, that for every expectation in consumer, there will be a test in producer.

 What this lib does:
-- helps to record mock into a contract with persisted format (JSON) on every unit test execution
+- helps to record a mock expectations as a contract into a file on every unit test execution from consumer side
-- defines contract as a dependency between services stored in specific format
+- defines contract as a dependency between services stored in specific, interchangeable format (JSON)
 - helps to validate that contracts on both sides match
 - language and framework agnostic